sostheim/lbex/README.md

 ## Annotations
 Kubernetes [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) currently play a central role in defining how LBEX is used.
 Ideally this configuration data will be migrated to Kubernetes [ConfigMaps](https://kubernetes.io/docs/user-guide/configmap/) soon.
 When, and if, that happens support will be provided for all existing annotations for several subsequent versions.
 ### Annotation Definitions
-The following annotations defined for LBEX:
+The following annotations are defined for LBEX:
 <table border="1">
     <tr>
         <th>Annotations</th>